Vordan84/vordan.de/content/home/recent_projects.md

 # `selected = true` in their `+++` front matter.

 date = "2016-04-20T00:00:00"
-draft = true
+draft = false

-title = "Selected Publications" subtitle = ""
+title = "Current Project"
-widget = "publications_selected"
+subtitle = "Recent contributions" widget = "portfolio_project_selected"

 # Order that this section will appear in.
 weight = 10